SARAH KAVAGE

 In partnership with the Cambodian Association of Greater Philadelphia, we held an opening ceremony, aligning in the spirit and season of Cambodian New Year to ask for blessings to the water and land.
 Trinity Norwood, spokesperson for the Nanticoke Lenni Lenape Tribe, was the featured speaker.

-The text below is by Sarun Chan, CAGP Executive Director, who says it better than I ever could:
+The text below is by Sarun Chan, CAGP Executive Director:

 Cambodian refugees and community organizations came together and conducted a land acknowledgement of the Lenape Tribe, the original stewards of what we call Philadelphia today, dived deep into the Cambodian refugee experience in Philadelphia where we faced struggles and accomplishments, shared personal stories of our own upbringing, and connected our story of struggle, discrimination, and the perpetual foreigner sterotype with invasive vines that Sarah Kavage, an environmental artist, turned into works of art.